 Find out how Easyship simplifies the customs clearance for online store owners with automated paperwork, pre-payment of import fees, and expert guidance

 Before your international shipment can be delivered to the customer, it must clear customs.
 Customs clearance is simply the act of moving goods through customs, so they can enter the country.
+It’s one of the most important steps in international trade.

 Every country imposes import duties and taxes on goods crossing their borders.
 This helps to generate income, protect the economy, environment, and the citizenry.